coder/docs/getting-started/pycharm.md

 [Create and run your first Python project](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html).

 1. Under **Browser applications**, click **PyCharm Community** to open the IDE in your browser.
+Follow the prompts to accept the license agreement and determine data sharing permissions.

-1. On the Welcome screen, click **New Project**.
+1. On the **Welcome to PyCharm** screen, click **New Project**.

 1. In the window that pops up:

-   1. Provide the **Location** where PyCharm should save your files.
+   1. Provide the **Location** where PyCharm should save your files (for this example, we changed the highlighted portion to `task`, but you can name the folder whatever you'd like))
    1. Ensure that **New environment using Virtualenv** is selected.
    1. Make sure to **uncheck** the option to **Create a main.py welcome script**.
    1. Click **Create** to proceed.

-1. In the left-hand navigation bar, right-click on the **root** of your folder and select **New** > **File**.
-When prompted, provide a name for your file.
+1. In the left-hand navigation bar, right-click on the **root** of your folder (for example, if you named the folder `task`, you would click where it says **task** in the navbar) and select **New** > **File**.
+When prompted, provide a name for your file (e.g., `car.py`).

-1. The IDE automatically opens your file, allowing you to edit.
+1. The IDE automatically opens your new, empty file, allowing you to edit.
 Copy and paste the following
    [sample app from JetBrains](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html#edit-file):

    ```python